 if the cause for the calibration verification failure is not identifiable or has impacted other samples, then corrective action shall be performed and documented.
 Prior to analyzing samples, the laboratory shall demonstrate acceptable performance after corrective action with calibration verification or a new initial calibration shall be performed.
 Samples analyzed prior to the calibration verification failure shall be reanalyzed or the results qualified if calibration verification bracketing is required (refer to 1.7.1.2.d);

-Data associated with an unacceptable calibration verification shall be qualified if reported, and shall not be reported if prohibited by the client, a regulatory program or regulation.
+Data associated with an unacceptable calibration verification shall be qualified if reported and shall not be reported if prohibited by the client, a regulatory program or regulation.
 Data associated with calibration verifications that fail under the following special conditions shall still be qualified, but may use a different qualifier:

 a. when the acceptance criteria for the continuing calibration verification are exceeded high (i.e., high bias) and there are associated samples that are non-detects, then those non-detects may be reported.
 Otherwise, the samples affected by the unacceptable calibration verification shall be re-analyzed after a new calibration curve has been established, evaluated and accepted; or